laravel-france/OLD-laravel-france-doc/documents/v3/contrib/tortoisegit.md

 <a name="getting-started"></a>
 ## Getting Started

-This tutorial explains the basics of contributing to a project on [GitHub](https://github.com/) using [TortoiseGit](http://code.google.com/p/tortoisegit/) for Windows.
+This tutorial explains Les bases of contributing to a project on [GitHub](https://github.com/) using [TortoiseGit](http://code.google.com/p/tortoisegit/) for Windows.
 The workflow can apply to most projects on GitHub, but in this case, we will be focused on the [Laravel](https://github.com/laravel/laravel) project.

 This tutorial assumes you have installed TortoiseGit for Windows and you have created a GitHub account.
 If you haven't already, look at the [Laravel on GitHub](/docs/contrib/github) documentation in order to familiarize yourself with Laravel's repositories and branches.